drkowal/lmabc/README.md

     including the interaction has no negative consequences: the main effect estimates are (nearly) unchanged and the standard errors are either (nearly) unchanged or smaller.
+2.  **Equitability**: Presentation biases and statistical biases are both eliminated.
+For models like `y ~ x + race + x:race`, the main `x` effect is parametrized and estimated as a “group-averaged” `x` effect.
+No single (race) group is elevated.
+Instead, all group-specific `x` effects are presented relative to the global (i.e., “group-averaged”) `x` effect.
+This also resolves the (racial) biases in regularized estimation: shrinkage is toward an appropriately global `x` effect, not the reference (NHW) `x` effect, with meaningful and equitable notions of sparsity.
 3.  **Interpretability**: The `x` and `x:race` coefficients are parametrized as “group-averaged” `x`-effects and “group-specific deviations”, respectively.
 This, coupled with the aforementioned